 Interested in staying up-to-date on COVID-19's impact across sectors?
 Visit our Coronavirus Impact Tracker for daily updates pulled from earnings calls, press releases, 8ks, and more.

-How much is remote work a reality?
+How much is remote work impacting performance?
 We compiled an overview of all companies discussing remote work in earnings call transcripts, press releases, or other company documents.

 Here’s what we found: